 To make her achievement even more noteworthy, Addison, like Maia, the royal goblin at the heart of the book, is herself a fiction.

 The pseudonym was created by author Sarah Monette to satisfy the demands of the publishing industry.
-As she explains to me in our conversation on New Books in Science Fiction and Fantasy, her real name had become a “deal-breaker” after sales of the four books of her Doctrine of Labyrinths series had fallen short of expectations.
+As she explains to me in our conversation on New Books in Science Fiction, her real name had become a “deal-breaker” after sales of the four books of her Doctrine of Labyrinths series had fallen short of expectations.

 Tor Books was eager to buy her tale of an innocent and virtually forgotten heir who ascends to the throne of the Elflands after the simultaneous deaths of his father and brothers, but they had one condition.
 “Tor said, ‘We really want to take you on.
 We’re very enthusiastic and excited, but we can’t do it under your real name.
 You have to pick a pseudonym.’
 And I wanted to continue having a publishing career.
 So I picked a pseudonym.”